-As this reduces down for a few minutes, combine 2 cups of pinto beans with 2 cups of stock in a blender.
+As this reduces down for a few minutes, combine 2 cups of cooked pinto beans with 2 cups of stock in a blender.
 You’re working with a 1:1 bean-to-stock ratio, so try to get your hands on some stock that you trust.
 I’m using 2 cups of this homemade chicken stock along with some Frijoles de Olla.
 If you’re using canned beans be sure to drain and rinse them before using.

 Add the bean puree from the blender to the tomato mixture and stir well.
 Add 1/2 teaspoon salt, some freshly cracked black pepper, and 1/4 teaspoon Mexican oregano.
 The Mexican oregano seems to work really well in this dish, but it won’t make or break it if you don’t have any around.